gary-archer/oauth.apisample.serverless/README.md

 ## Further Information

-* See the [Serverless API Setup](https://authguidance.com/2018/12/11/serverless-api-overview) for an overview
+* See the [Serverless API Overview](https://authguidance.com/2018/12/11/serverless-api-overview) for further notes on running the API
 * See the [Serverless API Deployment](https://authguidance.com/2018/12/16/serverless-api-deployment/) post for details on Cloud Hosting

 ## Programming Technologies